Hotels with Sea Views in Cadiz: Best Beachfront Stays

 Staying on the coast in Cadiz requires a choice between the historic density of the old city and the high-rise resort atmosphere of the newer districts.
-This guide helps you navigate the trade-offs between sea views, beach access, and proximity to the city's famous monuments.
+Understanding these areas helps you navigate the trade-offs between sea views, beach access, and proximity to the city's famous monuments.

 What "beachfront" actually means here